9 Interesting Things the Movie Matrix Teaches about the Human Mind

 5 – You Need to Believe

-One has to believe in what he wants if he really wants to achieve something.
+One has to believe in what they want if they really wants to achieve something.

 In all the posts where I talk about the potential of human mind, I have focused on this one thing because when we believe in ourselves everything becomes possible for us.

-Neo never believed that he is “the one” in the whole first part, but Morpheus’s faith in him and Trinity’s revelation in the last few minutes of the movie makes him believe, and we are well aware what happens when he starts believing.
+Neo never believed that he is “The One” in the whole first part of the trilogy, but Morpheus’s faith in him and Trinity’s revelation in the last few minutes of the movie makes him believe, and we are well aware what happens when he starts believing.